-Co-Owner & Operator
+Co-Owner & Manager

 Aubrey grew up in the California Central Valley and shortly made her way to San Luis Obispo to thrive by the ocean and study biological and environmental sciences.
 Her experiences with native-species restoration projects and love for plant and animal life brought her to Humboldt County, where she immediately found work gardening and farming while attending College of the Redwoods.
 Her heart was full with love and encouragement from her clients, mentors, and teachers, as her dream of starting a nursery business soon gave rise to the dream of starting a farm.
 Since graduating from the CR Agriculture program, she has continued her work on local vegetable farms and has participated in management and event coordination for the Garberville and Fortuna Farmers' Markets, respectively.
 Her passion for purpose, community, and the Earth is what lights her fire!

-Co-Owner & Operator
+Co-Owner & Manager